G6EJD/ESP8266-NTP-time-on-an-OLED-with-WiFi-Manager/README.md

 //   #define SSD1306_128_32
 //   #define SSD1306_96_16

 Then use comments to take out the unwanted display sizes, you need 96x48 pixels.
+You will find the correct files in this repository place them in the library folder.